jsmr04/ClotheStore-React/README.md

 # ClotheStore-React Native

 This is a college's project for Frontend Development course.
-In this project, I demonstrated al the things I learned through the course.
+In this project, I demonstrated all the things I learned through the course.

 ClotheStore is an online store built in React Native.